10 Behind-the-Scenes Ways We Protect Scotland

 When red squirrels were reintroduced to the north-west Highlands in 2017, the diverse woodlands of our Balmacara Estate and Inverewe proved the ideal home for these iconic creatures.
 We worked with Trees for Life to identify the right locations, assisted with the squirrels’ release and supplied food while they settled in.
 ‘Our traditional croft management scheme supports rotational cropping and the grazing of cattle instead of sheep’, explains Balmacara property manager Iain Turnbull.
 ‘The result is that we have this wonderful woodland habitat.’

 These are just 10 ways we protect Scotland’s heritage behind-the-scenes every day.
 We need your support more than ever to continue our work.
-Americans can help by making a tax-deductible gift to the Save Our Scotland campaign.
+Americans can help by making a tax-deductible gift to The National Trust for Scotland Foundation USA.